 This page is designed to explain the sections of American Anthropologist and to clarify how to submit to its various sections.
 If you are interested in the full-text content online, you may wish to click here.

-American Anthropologist is the flagship journal of the American Anthropological Association and is published on a quarterly basis.
+American Anthropologist is the flagship journal of the American Anthropological Association with a distinguished history.
+It began publishing in 1888 and has a venerable list of editors.
+It currently is published on a quarterly basis.
 American Anthropologist follows the mission statement and goals of the American Anthropological Association by advancing anthropology as a discipline that studies humankind in all its aspects, involving archaeological, biological, ethnological, and linguistic research.
-It also attempts to further the professional interests of anthropologists by disseminating anthropological knowledge and illuminating its relevance to human problems.
+It further the professional interests of anthropologists by disseminating anthropological knowledge and illuminating its relevance to human problems.

 From the current Editor-in-Chief, Michael Chibnik